BetaZero: Belief-State Planning for Long-Horizon POMDPs using Learned Approximations: Experiments

 \section{Experiments}

-Three benchmark problems were chosen to evaluate the performance of BetaZero.
-Appendices further describe the POMDPs, network architectures, and experiment design.
+Three benchmark problems were chosen to evaluate the performance of BetaZero. \Cref{tab:spaces} details the POMDP sizes and appendices further describe the POMDPs, network architectures, and experimental design.

-In \textsc{LightDark$(y)$} \cite{platt2010belief}, the goal of the agent is to execute a \texttt{stop} action at the origin while receiving noisy observations of its true location.
+In \textsc{LightDark$(y)$} from \citet{platt2010belief}, the goal of the agent is to execute a \texttt{stop} action at the origin while receiving noisy observations of its true location.
 The noise is minimized in the ``light'' region ${y=5}$.
-We also benchmark against a harder version with the light region at ${y=10}$ from \citeauthor{sunberg2018online} and restrict the agent to only three actions: move \texttt{up} or \texttt{down} by one, or \texttt{stop} (removing actions of moving ten units).
+We also benchmark against a more challenging version with the light region at ${y=10}$ from \citet{sunberg2018online}, and restrict the agent to only three actions: move \texttt{up} or \texttt{down} by one, or \texttt{stop}.
 The modified problem requires information gathering over longer horizons.

-\textsc{RockSample$(n,k)$} \cite{smith2012heuristic} is a scalable information gathering problem where an agent moves in an $n \times n$ grid to observe $k$ rocks to sample only the ``good'' rocks.
-Well-established POMDP benchmarks go up to $n=15$ and $k=15$; we also test a harder version with $n=20$ and $k=20$ to show the scalability of BetaZero, noting that \citeauthor{cai2021hyp} evaluated this in the multi-agent case.

-In the real-world \textsc{Mineral Exploration} problem \cite{mern2023intelligent} the agent drills over a $32\times32$ region to determine if a subsurface ore body should be mined or abandoned.
-The agent receives a continuous ore quality observation at the drill locations to build its belief.
-Drilling incurs a penalty and if chosen to mine then the agent is rewarded or penalized based on an economic threshold of the extracted ore mass.
+Next is the \textsc{RockSample$(n,k)$} POMDP \citep{smith2012heuristic}, which is a scalable information gathering problem where an agent moves in an $n \times n$ grid to observe $k$ rocks with an objective to sample only the ``good'' rocks.
+Well-established POMDP benchmarks go up to $n=15$ and $k=15$; we also test a harder version with $n=20$ and $k=20$ to show the scalability of BetaZero, noting that this case has been evaluated in the multi-agent setting \citep{cai2021hyp}.
+Finally, in the real-world \textsc{Mineral Exploration} problem \citep{mern2023intelligent}, the agent drills over a $32\times32$ region to determine if a subsurface ore body should be mined or abandoned and the continuous ore quality is observed at the drill locations to build a belief.
+Drilling incurs a penalty, and if chosen to mine, then the agent is rewarded or penalized based on an economic threshold of the extracted ore mass.
 The problem is challenging due to reasoning over limited observations with sparse rewards.

-We baseline BetaZero against several online POMDP algorithms, namely AdaOPS \cite{wu2021adaptive}, POMCPOW \cite{sunberg2018online}, and DESPOT \cite{ye2017despot}.
-In LightDark, we solve for an approximately optimal policy using \textit{local approximation value iteration} (LAVI) \cite{dmubook} over a discretized parametric belief space.
-For a fair comparison, parameters were set to roughly match the total number of simulations experienced.
+We baseline BetaZero against several online POMDP algorithms, namely AdaOPS, POMCPOW, DESPOT, and LeTS-Drive (HyP-DESPOT with a learned network).
+In LightDark, we solve for an approximately optimal policy using \textit{local approximation value iteration} (LAVI) \citep{dmubook} over a discretized parametric belief space, and for mineral exploration, the value estimates come from privileged information described in the appendix.
+For a fair comparison, parameters were set to roughly match the total number of simulations of about one million per algorithm.